Trucker protests expand at U.S.-Mexico border over lengthy wait times

 By Lizbeth Diaz and Ted Hesson

-MEXICO CITY, April 12 (Reuters) - Mexican truck drivers blockaded bridges at the border with the United States for a second day on Tuesday to protest an order by the Texas governor to increase safety inspections that has snarled traffic at ports of entry and led business groups to warn of supply chain disruptions.
+MEXICO CITY, April 12 (Reuters) - Mexican truck drivers blockaded bridges at the U.S. border for a second day on Tuesday to protest an order by the Texas governor meant to increase safety inspections that has snarled traffic and led business groups to warn of supply chain disruptions.

+Mexico's government said in a statement it "rejects" the inspections imposed by Texas, estimating that two-thirds of normal trade was being held up and costing "significant revenue" for both U.S. and Mexican businesses.

-"Yesterday it took me 17 hours to cross into the United States and return," said Raymundo Galicia, a Mexican driver participating in a protest at the Santa Teresa bridge connecting San Jeronimo, Chihuahua, to Santa Teresa, New Mexico.
+"Yesterday it took me 17 hours to cross into the United States and return," said Raymundo Galicia, a Mexican driver protesting at the Santa Teresa bridge connecting San Jeronimo, Chihuahua, to Santa Teresa, New Mexico.

-It is the third bridge in the bustling Ciudad Juarez-El Paso area to be blockaded by drivers who have seen their pay plummet since lengthy wait times began last week.
+The bridge is the third in the bustling Ciudad Juarez-El Paso area to be blockaded by drivers who have seen their pay plummet since lengthy wait times began last week.

 Traffic at a fourth bridge connecting Reynosa to Pharr, Texas, was also halted on Tuesday by drivers who parked their trucks and began barbecuing on the Mexican side of the port of entry, according to photos sent to Reuters.